fossabot/trader.python/README.txt

 -bitfloor_single - CLI prompt for simple trade execution on bitfloor (simple, Buy/Sell, Amount, Price on bitfloor)

 -btce_show_info - uses the framework of lib/btce.py to make several queries , like price ticker, open orders, order book, transaction history, etc
+-btcerates - uses the btce framework to display a chart of exchange rates between all the currency pairs

+-tradehistory.py - Was used as a self sufficient program at once, now is called by mtgox_client (this is the trade history analyzer that the "readtradehist24" command runs)

+-bcfeed_sync (taken from ga-bitbot) on github - Downloads a 160MB text file from bitcoincharts of every trade that ever happened in mtgox history, then rewrites it into a 1 minute spaced CSV file thats about 20MB.
+Have not utilized the data from this directly. data/download_mtgoxUSD.csv=160MB data/bcfeed_mtgoxUSD_1min.csv=18MB
 -bcbookie (taken from ga-bitbot) on github - NOT USED directly.
 -goxcli (taken from Trasp/GoxCLI) on github - NOT USED directly. -goxcli.xml datafile for goxcli - NOT USED

 lib/
--unlock_api_key.py - Decrypts the encrypted API keys that we make from keys/ -mtgoxhmac.py - Actual Mt.Gox Framework that should be used to make API calls -bitfloor.py - Bitfloor Framework with all API calls -args.py - was needed for bitfloor plaintext keyfile which has been 90% phased out in favor of encrypted API keys -btce.py - BTC-E Framework with all api calls (some HTTP error checking) -book.py -  # will parse any json book in standard form
+-unlock_api_key.py - Decrypts the encrypted API keys that we make from keys/ -mtgoxhmac.py - Actual Mt.Gox Framework that should be used to make API calls (Uses combination of API2, API1, and API0 to get the work done.
+Can be modified easily)
+-bitfloor.py - Bitfloor Framework with all API calls -args.py - was needed for bitfloor plaintext keyfile which has been 90% phased out in favor of encrypted API keys -btce.py - BTC-E Framework with all api calls (some HTTP error checking) -book.py -  # will parse any json book in standard form

--fencebot.py - pretty sure this is OBSOLETE (bitfloor_rand_latency does this) common.py - Common trading functionality was merged in here for bitfloor_client.py and mtgox_client.py
+-common.py - Common trading functionality was merged in here for bitfloor_client.py and mtgox_client.py
 -depthparser.py - imported a portion of goxcli into this file for use in mtgox.
--json_ascii.py - # json decode strings as ascii instead of unicode -liquidbot.py  		>	Both of these are taken from https://github.com/chrisacheson/liquidbot -liquidbot_mtgox.py	>	Self-sufficient but not utilized in this suite (YET) he has a few good ideas -mtgox2.py - an alternate Mt.gox framework
+-json_ascii.py - # json decode strings as ascii instead of unicode -liquidbot.py  		>	Both of these are taken from https://github.com/chrisacheson/liquidbot  (working on adding my own liquidbot to bitfloor)
+-liquidbot_mtgox.py	>	Self-sufficient but not utilized in this suite (YET) he has a few good ideas -mtgox2.py - an alternate Mt.gox framework
+-goxapi (taken from prof7bit's goxtool) on github - NOT USED directly.
+-websocket.py (websocket-client-0.10.0) included so this package is not required.

 data/
-config.json  - stores the hostname and port of the bitfloor API interface. thats it. nonce_state_btce - required for the btce framework to generate a nonce(Saving this to a file is useful, since if the nonce messes up you have to recreate the API key)
+config.json  - stores the hostname and port of the bitfloor API interface. thats it. nonce_state_btce - required for the btce framework to generate a nonce(Saving this to a file is useful, since if the nonce messes up you have to recreate the API key) mtgox_entiretrades.txt - written when you call tradehist24 (downloads the 24 hour trading history of mtgox)

 keys/
 {exchange}_key.txt and {exchange}_salt.txt   = this is what is written by encrypt_api_key and what is used to unlock your API keys to access the trading console

-+) Programming Functions:
++) Programming Functions: (Common.py)
 #turn a whole list or tuple into a float
 #turn a whole list or tuple into a decimal
 #get the mean of an entire list or tuple